wp-plugins/gravity-forms-list-field-date-picker/readme.txt

 2. Shows a list field using the jQuery datepicker

 == Changelog ==

+= 1.2.2 =
+* Fix: Resolve issue with plugin attempting to load before Gravity Forms has loaded, making this plugin not function.

 = 1.2 =
 * Improvement: Updated how field 'Date picker' option appears when editing a list field in the back-end form editor.